 Your doctor may decide to do an open appendectomy if your appendix has burst and the infection has spread to other organs.
 It’s also the better option for people who have had abdominal surgery in the past.

-At the time of a laparoscopic appendectomy, a surgeon accesses the appendix through a few small incisions in your abdomen.
-A small, narrow tube called a cannula will then be inserted.
+For laparoscopic appendectomy, a surgeon accesses the appendix from few minor cuts in your abdomen.
+A small, narrow tube knowns as a cannula will then be inserted.
 The cannula is used to inflate your abdomen with carbon dioxide gas.
 This gas will let the surgeon to see your appendix more clearly.

 Once the abdomen is inflated, an instrument known as a laparoscope will be inserted through the incision.
 Laparoscopic surgery is usually the best alternative for older adults and people who are overweight.
 It has fewer risks than an open appendectomy procedure, and typically has a shorter recovery time.